Responsibilities and Competencies for Health Education Specialists

 In the following documents, you can access the Seven Areas of Responsibility for health education specialists determined by the latest job analysis studies, which go beyond credentials and into the heart of the profession.
 Including competencies such as planning and evaluation, administration, communication, promotion, and more, the Areas of Responsibility present the required skills and expertise needed for a position in the field of health education and promotion.

-Seven Areas of Responsibility were again verified by the 2015 Health Education Specialist Practice Analysis (HESPA) project and serve as the basis of the CHES® exam beginning in October 2016 and the MCHES® exam in April 2016.
+Seven Areas of Responsibility were verified by the 2015 Health Education Specialist Practice Analysis (HESPA) project and serve as the basis of both the CHES® and the MCHES® exams.
 The HESPA study led to an adjustment to the health education model to include the term “health promotion”.
 The rationale for the terminology change to “health education/health promotion” was because it adds clarity to the scope of the Health Education Specialist's role both within and external to the profession and would more comprehensively describe the profession.

 Seven Areas of Responsibility: